Imammulh/imammulh/README.md

 ### Hi 👋
 I'm currently learning as Computer Science Student at IPB University.
 Honestly I'm not good at coding haha, but I love to implement interfaces 💛.
-To implement interfaces, I have some experience with React Js and bootstrap.
+To implement interfaces, I have some experience with React Js and Bootstrap.

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/imam-mulhaq-rosyadi-2a454a198/)